Candida Martinelli's Italophile Site

 portraits.
 He wanted very much to please his portrait subjects,

-size and price information.
+which made him a very popular portraitist.
 The only books I've seen about

 Boldini are either out of print, or from Rizzoli, the Italian publisher.

-nearly 300 US$ that seems to be the pricetag!
-He also studied under other accomplished artists, gaining a
+nearly 300 US$ that seems to be the price-tag!

 reputation even at that young age as an accomplished portrait painter.